donmor/TiddloidLite/Readme.md

 ### Localization

 The localization of this app is currently provided by Google Translation.
-Pull requests are welcomed if you have better localization。
+Pull requests are welcomed if you have better localization.